All Quiet on the Western Front-1930

 The cameras follow an anxious group of spirited young men as they sit in a classroom and listen to a passionate speech given by their professor.

-He is quite “pro-war”, filling the boys with patriotism and the importance of serving the Army and their country.
-At his urging the group, led by Paul Baumer (Lew Ayres) join the Second Company.
-Once enlisted, the youths are enlightened to the fact that war is not fun, and their romantic delusions are smashed to pieces.
+He is pretty “pro-war,” filling the boys with patriotism and the importance of serving the Army and their country.
+At his urging, the group, led by Paul Baumer (Lew Ayres), joins the Second Company.
+Once enlisted, the youths are enlightened that war is not fun, and their romantic delusions are smashed.

-Paul is the hero of the film and events are told through his eyes, offering his perspective.
+Paul is the film’s hero, and events are told through his eyes, offering his perspective.
 Beginning as a young recruit, he ages quickly and sees friends and allies slaughtered senselessly.

 Paul is portrayed as a good man- conflicted by how he is supposed to feel towards the enemy and how he sees people as human beings.
 At the young age of nineteen, he possesses an innocence toward the world.

-In this important scene, Paul sees the enemy soldier as a human being rather than as someone to hate.
+In this crucial scene, Paul sees the enemy soldier as a human being rather than someone to hate.
 He crumbles into tears for the dead soldier, begging him to speak.
 The scene is incredibly poignant and meaningful.

-The final scene of All Quiet on the Western Front is lovely and memorable, too.
-The scene is the most remembered from the film and is firmly ensconced in cinematic history.
+The final scene of All Quiet on the Western Front is lovely and memorable.
+It is the film’s most remembered scene and is firmly ensconced in cinematic history.

-As a wounded Paul lies in hiding from German soldiers, he spots a beautiful butterfly peacefully circling.
-Paul smiles enamored with the pretty creature amid all the ugliness.
+As a wounded Paul lies hiding from German soldiers, he spots a beautiful butterfly peacefully circling.
+Paul smiles, enamored with the pretty creature amid all the horror.
 He desperately tries to reach for the gorgeous insect.

-What happens next is heartbreaking and fraught with the unfair ruining of life- the scene is of utmost importance.
+What happens next is heartbreaking and fraught with the unfair ruining of life—the scene is of the utmost importance.

-The film is both sad and poignant as we are well into the twenty-first century while wars continue to wage on in the present day.
+The film is both sad and poignant, as we are well into the twenty-first century, and wars continue.

 Have we learned nothing?

-Director, Lewis Milestone brazenly, and tragically, paints a portrait of the foolishness of war and the senseless loss of life that war results in.
+Director Lewis Milestone brazenly and tragically paints a portrait of war’s foolishness and the senseless loss of life it results in.
 It is tough to think of an equivalent film that depicts this message more clearly.

 Many European leaders and countries, including Germany’s Adolf Hitler, included, banned All Quiet on the Western Front throughout the 1930s and 1940s.